JoeGit42/simple-calendar/README.md

 - 2020-11-29 ADD: Support for medium widget
 - 2020-12-03 ADD: Support for Persian / Farsi calendar
 - 2020-12-04 ADD: Support for international public holiday
+- 2020-12-04 ADD: Support for background images (you can fake transparent effect with this)